 1. Increased Efficiency and Productivity

 Automation takes over repetitive, time-consuming manual tasks such as device configuration, software updates, compliance checks, and data collection.
 This frees up skilled network engineers from mundane activities, allowing them to focus on higher-value strategic initiatives like network design, optimization, and innovation.
-The principles of Modern DevOps Practices often highlight similar efficiency gains through automation in software development and deployment.

 2. Reduced Operational Costs